 This course is in three parts and you will:

-- Have a tutorial session which will be for three hours a week and you will complete units in academic writing, Higher Education Tool Kit and reflective practice.
+- A tutorial session which will be for three hours a week and you will complete units in academic writing, Higher Education Tool Kit and reflective practice.

 - Study two subjects for 4.5 hours a week each.
-Possible subjects are English Literature, History, Sociology, Psychology, Criminology and law.
+Possible subjects are English Literature, History, Sociology, Criminology and law.
 Individual modules are subject to change.

 The programme delivery method includes lectures and seminars and a good level of student participation is expected.